What to Do When Your Nail Plate Is Thin

 Thin nails are never the root issue — they’re the result.

-The result of years of rushed salon visits, nail drill use, improper removal techniques, and services and products focused on surface-level decoration.
+The result of years of rushed salon visits, electric nail drills, improper removal techniques, and services and products focused on surface-level decoration.

 Our first step at every appointment with a new client is to understand:

-Where are you now?
+• Where are you now?
 How do thin nails affect your daily life?
-How are thin nails an obstacle to the things you want to do?
+How are thin nail plates an obstacle to the things you want to do?

 Across the nail industry, there’s no standard for what “cuticle care” is.
 That’s why every “cuticle care” experience (at the few salons that offer it) are so different.